LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ```

 By default, the Eikon Data API ```get_data()``` function returns data as DataFrame object.
 However, since this is a console application, so the DAPISessionManagement class set ```raw_output = True``` parameter to ```get_data()``` function which makes the function returns data as JSON message instead.
-If the JSON response message contain *error* attribute or an empy result, it means the conversion is fail.
+If the JSON response message contain *error* attribute or an empty result, it means the conversion is fail.

 Now the ```DAPISessionManagement``` class of *dapi_session.py* is ready to handle all Eikon Data API operations for the main application.

-### <a id="dapi_import"></a>Import DAPISessionManagement into Chat Bot Applciation
+### <a id="dapi_import"></a>Import DAPISessionManagement into Chat Bot Application

 The chatbot_demo_symbology.py application then imports DAPISessionManagement class from dapi_session.py module.
-The applciation also checks if the Eikon Data API success connect to Refinitiv Workspace/Eikon Desktop application by checking the ```verify_desktop_connection()``` function.
+The application also checks if the Eikon Data API success connect to Refinitiv Workspace/Eikon Desktop application by checking the ```verify_desktop_connection()``` function.

 ```
 # chatbot_demo_symbology.py

-from dapi_session import DAPISessionManagement # Module for manaing Eikon Data API session
+from dapi_session import DAPISessionManagement # Module for managing Eikon Data API session

 # Input your Refinitiv Workspace/Eikon Desktop Eikon Data API App Key
 data_api_appkey = '---YOUR DATA API APPKEY---'